Gambling Ad Ban sparks controversy: Potential revenue loss for industry

 While fewer betting industry executives oppose the ban on advertising inducements, which is already restricted in some jurisdictions, Communications Minister Michelle Rowland has initiated discussions with wagering industry executives to address the committee’s recommendations.
 The proposal to ban betting advertising has received mixed reactions within the industry, with ‘s CEO supporting the move, acknowledging the excessive proliferation of gambling advertising.

 On the other hand, Barni Evans believes that significantly reducing the number of ads, rather than implementing complete bans, would address community concerns while still supporting sports and .
-Additional recommendations from the report include the establishment of a federal minister dedicated to reducing online gambling harm, the introduction of a new regulator, and modifications to behavioural algorithms in gambling company apps.
+Additional recommendations from the report include the establishment of a federal minister dedicated to reducing online gambling harm, the introduction of a new national regulator, and modifications to behavioural algorithms in gambling company apps.

 However, it is the call to ban betting advertising that has garnered the most attention.
 Labor MP and committee chair Peta Murphy argues that gambling advertising contributes to grooming children and young people to gamble and encourages risky behaviour.
 Opposition Leader has also voiced his support for banning betting ads during sports broadcasts, stating that the extensive presence of such ads normalises gambling for a young audience.